 Binge drinking—consuming excessive amounts of alcohol in short periods of time—is normalized in many social environments, especially among college students and adolescents.
 But binge drinking poses serious health risks, from alcohol poisoning to car accidents, and can often be a gateway to or a sign of alcohol addiction.

-• Definitions of binge drinking vary.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking that takes your blood alcohol concentration (BAC) to 0.08 percent (or 0.08 grams of alcohol per deciliter) or higher, the legal limit for driving.
+- Definitions of binge drinking vary.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking that takes your blood alcohol concentration (BAC) to 0.08 percent (or 0.08 grams of alcohol per deciliter) or higher within 2 hours.

-• Caution must be taken with mixed drinks and cocktails: the ingredients may add up to more than one standard drink.
-For instance, gin and tonics usually have 2 ounces of gin, and Long Island iced teas have a total of 2.5 ounces of several types of liquor.
+- Caution must be taken when combining mixed drinks and cocktails: the ingredients may add up to more than one standard drink.
+For instance, gin and tonics usually have 2 ounces of gin, and Long Island iced teas have a total of 2.5 ounces of several types of liquor per serving.

 What is binge drinking?